-Finally, the additional above listed fees may not apply to someone who is licensed in the same profession in another state if they have held that license for at least two years, and otherwise qualify under the Board's licensure by credential pathway.
-Most (but not all) military spouses who qualify for expedited licensure would also likely qualify for the Board's licensure by credential pathway, which means they would only need two fees waived: the law and ethics exam fee (\$150) and the initial license issuance fee (\$200).
+Finally, some of the above listed fees may not apply to someone who is licensed in the same profession in another state if they have held that license for at least two years, and otherwise qualify under the Board's licensure by credential pathway.
+Most (but not all) military spouses who qualify for expedited licensure would also likely qualify for the Board's licensure by credential pathway, which means they would only need three fees waived: the application for licensure fee (\$250), the law and ethics exam fee (\$150) and the initial license issuance fee (\$200).